JFoederer/robotframeworkMBT/demo/Titanic/README.md

 * Navigate to your local `demo/Titanic` folder
 * Run: `python run_game.py`
 * A matplotlib window will appear, change focus back to your terminal to play the game.

+If you enjoy the visual feedback, you can also enable it during the automated test runs.
+To do so, update the suite setup in `Titanic_scenarios` to run a second keyword:

+    *** Settings ***
+    Suite Setup       Run keywords    Enable map animation    Treat this test suite model-based

 ## Project structure